amitxv/PC-Tuning/docs/physical-setup.md

 - Move devices that produce RF, EMF and EMI such as radios, cellphones and routers away from your setup as they have the potential to increase latency due to unwanted behavior of electrical components

 - Always favor wired over cordless.
-Wireless devices also tend to implement power saving for a longer battery life
+Wireless devices also tend to implement aggressive power saving for a longer battery life

 - Ensure that there is a moderate amount of space between all cables to reduce the risk of [coupling](https://en.wikipedia.org/wiki/Coupling_(electronics))

-- Disconnect unnecessary devices from your motherboard/setup such as LEDs, RGB light strips, front panel connectors, USB devices, unused drives and all HDDs.
+- Disconnect unnecessary devices from your motherboard, setup and peripherals such as LEDs, RGB light strips, front panel connectors, USB devices, unused drives and all HDDs.
 Refer to [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html) for onboard devices (LED controllers, IR receivers) and disable them in BIOS if you can not physically disconnect them

 ## Configure USB Port Layout